Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist. The people who want to mend and create – we are extraordinary.

 In a MIG welder the welding wire is a consumable electrode, this means that the weld uses it up as the weld is formed.

-The welding wire conducts electricity to the joint to be welded by forming an electrical arc.
-The arc melts the base metal (the pieces to be welded) and your welding wire.
+The welding wire conducts electricity to the joint you’re welding by forming an electrical arc.
+The arc melts the base metal (the pieces you’re welding) and your welding wire.
 The welding wire is consumed into the joint, also acting as filler metal.

 Forming a pool of molten liquid called the weld pool and when that pool solidifies the weld is formed.